the-guitarman/club_homepage/README.md

 For development environment configure your database settings (username/password) in *config/dev.exs*.

 For production environment configure your database settings (username/password) in *config/prod.secret.exs* and don't forget to set your own secret.
+Therefore execute `mix phoenix.gen.secret` at the command line.

 ### Translations